Surya00solo/Surya00solo/README.md

-- 👋 Hi, I’m @Surya Velpula
+- 👋 Hi, This is @Surya Velpula
-- 👀 I’m interested in ...Data Analysis
+- 👀 Data Analyst with 2 years of experience
-- 🌱 I’m currently learning and training as data analyst
+- 🌱 I’m currently learning and training on AI Agents
-- 💞️ I’m looking to collaborate with any better and best organization

 <!---
 Surya00solo/Surya00solo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.